thelfer/tfel/docs/web/ExtendingStandardElastoViscoPlasticityBrick-PorousStressCriterion.md

 > if the initial porosity is null with this time discretization.
 > The main reason is that the centered finite difference used to evaluate
 > the jacobian numerically is wrong when bounds are imposed to some
-> state variables (i.e. the pertubated porosity can't be negative).
+> state variables (i.e. the perturbed porosity can't be negative).
 >
 > In the numerical jacobian case, one solution is to allow sub-steppings.